hsnucnmc/winter-2022/basic_commands.md

 For directory, `rwx` represent "can `ls` in it", "can write a file in it" and "can `cd` into it".

-Every three characters shows permissions of a class of user, which are owner, user in the group, others, respectively.
+Every set of three characters shows permissions of a certain class of users, including the owner, the users in the group,and the other users, respectively.

 ---